 Staunton State Park

 It has been almost 30 years since Frances H. Staunton turned over her 1,720-acre mountain ranch to the State of Colorado, stipulating that it was "to be preserved in perpetuity" as a state park.
 On May 18, 2013, her vision for the land became reality.
-Her namesake park, Staunton State Park, will be a mecca for rock climbers, hikers, mountain bikers and anglers!
+Her namesake park, Staunton State Park, is a mecca for rock climbers, hikers, mountain bikers and anglers!

 The 3,800 acre park is open for picnicking, wildlife viewing, hiking, horseback riding, mountain biking, rock climbing, fishing, photography, outdoor education, geo-caching, geological studies, botanical studies, as well as multi-use trails and hiker-only trails.

 TRAILS AT STAUNTON STATE PARK: The only way to experience the park is by getting out on the trails.
 There are a variety of trails available to hike, bike or horseback ride.
 All trails are natural surface and vary in their degree of difficulty.
 Hikes range in length from a short 2-mile loop to a full day of exploring.

 TECHNICAL ROCK CLIMBING: This area had been known to climbers for decades; however, development was nonexistent.
 In 2012 as the Park was being developed over 60 routes were established (5.3 to 5.12+).
 There are a dozen sport routes.
 Most routes are at Staunton Rocks.
 Elk Creek Spires and Lion's Head have not been changed.

 PICNICKING: Single picnic tables are available near most parking areas on a first come first served basis.
 Staunton has one group picnic site that is available by reservation only, call the park directly.